18+ yrs localQuoted firstNo fix, no fee

 Firmware is the software that runs inside the router itself.
 Manufacturers release updates that fix bugs, improve performance and patch security holes.
 Most ISP-provided routers update themselves, but if you bought your own router it may not.

 Check the manufacturer's website or the router's admin page.
-If you are not comfortable doing this, it is exactly the kind of thing we can help with remotely or on a visit.
+If you are not comfortable doing this, it is exactly the kind of thing I can help with remotely or on a visit.

 When to call your broadband provider